English Questions

 In the following passage, some of the words have been left out.
 Read the passage carefully and select the correct answer for the given blank out of the four alternatives.

-Answer & Explanation Answer: D) incompatibility
+Answer & Explanation Answer: D) transmitted

 Explanation: